sb852/kaggle/README.md

 ![alt tag](https://github.com/drawer87/kaggle/blob/master/dependent_var.jpg)

 __Do both years show a similar pattern?__
 The dataset has rental records of 2011 and 2012.
 It is worthwile to check if people show similar behaviour in both years.
+In case of a stark difference between the years, it might be necesarry to build separate models for each year.
+Here, this does not seem to be needed.

 ![alt tag](https://github.com/drawer87/kaggle/blob/master/year_comparison_rentals.jpg)

+The dataset contains rentals per hour for the casual and registered group separately.
+In the following, we will check if it might be advantageous to develop separate models for each group.

 __Do casual and registered users account for the same number of rentals?__
 Registered users seem to make up for a much larger proportion of the total rentals per hour.
 Moreover,